 What is Non-Perishable Food?

 Most people think about canned food when they think about non-perishables.
-Non-perishable food is just a fancy way of saying that the food is shelf-stable.
+Indeed non-perishable food is just a fancy way of saying that the food is shelf-stable.

 Shelf-stable food is usually preserved in some way.
 Such as by dehydration, or treated with heat, which helps kill off foodborne bacteria.

-Since bacteria grows best in warm, wet environments, and mold spores can be airborne, it’s best to store foods in an airtight containers preferably with dessicant packs to help wick moisture away from the food.
+Since bacteria grow best in warm, wet environments, and mold spores can be airborne, it’s best to store foods in an airtight containers preferably with desiccant packs to help wick moisture away from the food.